nunomourinho/forensicVmAutopsyUserManual/docs/user/screenshot_vm.rst

 It is often necessary to take screenshots of the forensic virtual machine (forensicVM) for documentation, analysis, or reporting purposes.
 There are two primary ways to capture a screenshot, depending on your location within the system interface:

-1) Capture Screenshot in the Main :term:`Autopsy Plugin` Interface
+1) Capture Screenshot in the Main Autopsy Plugin Interface
 ----------------------------------------------------------

 To take a screenshot of the forensicVM from the main Autopsy plugin interface, please press the Screenshot button on the screenshot panel: